Air India faces shut down, needs buyer before June 2020

 Domestic air traffic, which is one of the parameters for gauging the health of the industry, grew only 3.86 per cent in the January-November period of the year as against an impressive 18.60 per cent growth in 2018.

-Response to the recent road shows in Singapore and London for Air India disinvestment was reportedly "tepid".
+Response to the recent roadshows in Singapore and London for Air India disinvestment was reportedly "tepid".

 The official said that currently 12 narrow-body Airbus A320 planes are on the ground for want of engine replacement and are unlikely to be back in operations in the immediate future.